 On board equipment

-This will increase the connection speed when you connect, as well as making sure that more of you can use the WiFi at the same time.
+This improvement has increased the connection speed when you connect, as well as making sure that more of you can use the WiFi at the same time.

 We've developed a strategic partnership with BT (who manage the EE network).
 They will be building new mobile phone masts to improve mobile coverage on the South Western Railway network, and upgrading existing masts near our railway.
 This will reduce the number of coverage ‘not spots’ and increase the speed of the on board Wi-Fi.